ManlyMarco/VRK-HF_Patch/README.md

 ## Download
 Check the [Releases](https://github.com/ManlyMarco/VRK-HF_Patch/releases) page for download links.

 If the default install path of the patch doesn't work (if for example you moved your Steam library to a different folder), you have to point the patch to where the game is installed.
-If you are not sure where to look, you can see where the game is installed to fromyour Steam library: First find the game, then go to `Properties > Local files > Browse`.
+If you are not sure where to look: Find the game in the library, then go to `Properties > Local files > Browse` and point the patch to the folder than opens (it should have `VR Kanojo.exe` in it).

 Read [the full manual](https://gist.github.com/ManlyMarco/31b78470b8e190686c7ed9686c237e3f) for detailed download and install instructions.